 Then fix your website for Gemini.
 Add LocalBusiness JSON-LD schema.
 Build dedicated service pages with specifics: pricing ranges, service descriptions, areas served, response times.
 Add an FAQ section with real questions your customers ask.
 Gemini consumes this content as primary source material.
 The Princeton GEO study showed that content with embedded statistics and citations gets up to 40% more visibility in AI responses.

 Build review depth for ChatGPT.
 Yelp, Foursquare, BBB, and industry directories are how ChatGPT learns about your business.
-Don't just chase volume.
-The actual text of reviews matters because AI reads the content, not just the star rating.
+Volume alone is weak.
+The actual text of reviews matters because AI reads the content rather than the star rating alone.
 Encourage customers to mention specific services, experiences, and outcomes in their reviews.

 Claim vertical directories for Perplexity.
 Identify the top 3-5 directories specific to your industry.
 Healthcare: Zocdoc, Healthgrades, Vitals.
 Home services: Angi, Houzz, Thumbtack.
 Legal: Avvo, Justia, FindLaw.
 Hospitality: TripAdvisor, OpenTable.
 Perplexity gives these niche sources outsized weight.